Yuricst/HFEM.jl/docs/src/overview.md

 # Overview

-There are a number of equations of motion implemented in `HFEM.jl`.
+There are a number of equations of motion implemented in `HighFidelityEphemerisModel.jl`.

 - functions starting with `eom_` integrates the translational state (`[x,y,z,vx,vy,vz]`)
 - functions starting with `eom_stm_` integrates both the translational state and the flattened 6-by-6 STM.